 - Courses that can be completed in as few as five weeks

 - Undergraduate course credit that may be applied to your degree*

-To learn more about our criminal justice and security courses, please select a course, or sign up to speak with an advisor.
+To learn more about our criminal justice and security courses, please select a course, or sign up to speak with a representative.

 This course or program isn't offered in this area

 While many of our courses and programs are widely available, you may find some that are not offered in certain locations or formats.